Energy Conscious Blueprint

 This program is one of several innovative solutions offered by Energize Connecticut and administered by Connecticut's utility companies.

 Plan on Saving

 Energy-efficiency measures are most effective when factored into the earliest phase of development - before the blueprint.
 The best time to be energy conscious is before the building goes up, the addition is added, or the equipment is ordered.
 By designing for efficiency, you can realize energy savings from the moment your facility is operational.
-In the past, businesses had to make difficult decisions - letting the budget dictate the level of technology or advanced building used.
-The result was a lost opportunity.
-Now, with support from Connecticut Energy Efficiency Fund, you have the financial assistance that enables you to determine your own energy future and make decisions based on advanced efficiencies in technology and high-performance design.
+Businesses often have to make difficult decisions - letting the budget dictate the level of technology or advanced building used.
+With support from Connecticut Energy Efficiency Fund, you have the financial assistance that enables you to determine your own energy future and make decisions based on advanced efficiencies in technology and high-performance design.

 - Commercial, industrial or municipal customers of any size engaged in new construction, major renovations, tenant fit-outs, new equipment purchases or the replacement of existing equipment near the end of its useful lifetime

 - CL&P or UI customers on a commercial or industrial rate can participate in electric energy efficiency measures

 - Customers of Yankee Gas, CNG or SCG on a firm commercial or industrial rate can participate in natural gas energy-saving measures

 How Does the Program Work?